swiftwasm/swiftwasm.github.io/blog/Content/posts/september-2020.md

 ## Developer tools

-Following the new 0.7 release of JavaScriptKit, [`carton` 0.6](https://github.com/swiftwasm/carton/releases/tag/0.6.0) has been tagged , shipping with the appropriate JavaScriptKit runtime compatible with the new release.
+Following the new 0.7 release of JavaScriptKit, [`carton` 0.6](https://github.com/swiftwasm/carton/releases/tag/0.6.0) has been tagged, shipping with the appropriate JavaScriptKit runtime compatible with the new release.
 It also includes support for the new `carton bundle` command that produces a directory with optimized build output ready for deployment on a CDN or any other server.
 Notably, both `carton bundle` and `carton dev` support